 Feldman says the pandemic has revealed a lot of America’s fault lines.

 “The underbelly of the United States and some of our weak links have really been exposed for the world to see,” he said.
 “And I can’t imagine a worse time to be talking about repealing or invalidating the Affordable Care Act, whether it’s what has been in Congress and the Trump administration taking steps to dismantle the Affordable Care Act or, ultimately, at the Supreme Court level, where you’ve got many states and the Trump administration affirmatively taking the position that the Affordable Care Act should get thrown out.”

 “It’s really, quite candidly, almost inexplicable.”

-Editor’s note: This article has been updated to more accurately characterize a bill passed by the General Assembly earlier this year.
+Editor’s note: This article has been updated to correct the date of the Supreme Court arguments and to more accurately characterize a bill passed by the General Assembly earlier this year.